liupeirong/Microsoft-Teams-Integration-OAuth2-SAML/Bot_02_Notification/README.md

 ### Which Azure AD tenant should I register the bot, the Teams App, the Graph API, and where do I run the bot?

 * You can register your bot in Azure AD `tenant A`.
 This is for the Bot Framework Service to talk to your bot.
 This can be either a multi-tenant or single-tenant app.
-* Your Teams can run in `tenant B` where you have Microsoft 365 license.
+* Your Teams users can be in `tenant B` where they have Microsoft 365 license.
 * Your bot can run in Azure in `tenant C` or not in Azure at all.
 All the Bot Framework Service needs to know is its endpoint when you registered it.
+* Your bot can access, for example, Microsoft Graph API in `tenant D` as a confidential client.
-* Your bot can connect to, for example, Microsoft Graph API by [creating an OAuth connection](https://learn.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=userassigned%2Caadv2%2Ccsharp#create-the-azure-ad-identity-provider) in `tenant D`.
-Will create a sample for this scenario in the near future.
+* Your bot can access, for example, Microsoft Graph API [on behalf of the user](https://learn.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0), by [adding authentication](https://learn.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0).
+If the bot is a Teams bot, it can [achieve SSO](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/bot-sso-overview) because the user is already signed into Teams.